 Direct and Indirect Effects of Unilateral Divorce Law on Marital Stability

-Content Previous research on the impact of unilateral divorce law (UDL) on the prevalence of divorce has provided mixed and little cumulative results.
-Studies based on cross‐sectional crosscountry survey data have been criticized for not being able to account for unobserved country heterogeneity, whereas studies using country‐level panel data fail to account for possible mediating mechanisms at the micro level.
-We seek to overcome these shortcomings by using event history data from 11 European countries and employing a difference‐indifference approach, thus combining the advantages of both approaches.
-We find that UDL in total increased the risk of marital breakdown by about 20%.
-This effect is, however, strongly moderated by selection into marriage, the direct effect being twice as large.
-Additionally, we find unilateral law effects on female labor force participation and transition to parenthood, although the latter is completely moderated by increased age at marriage.
-Neither labor force participation nor children have strong mediating effects but marital stability is found to be more sensitive to the legal setting in the presence of children.
+Previous research examining the impact of unilateral divorce law (UDL) on the prevalence of divorce has provided mixed results.
+Studies based on cross-sectional cross-country/cross-state survey data have received criticism for disregarding unobserved heterogeneity across countries, as have studies using country-level panel data for failing to account for possible mediating mechanisms at the micro level.
+We seek to overcome both shortcomings by using individual-level event-history data from 11 European countries (SHARELIFE) and controlling for unobserved heterogeneity over countries and cohorts.
+We find that UDL in total increased the incidence of marital breakdown by about 20 %.
+This finding, however, neglects potential selection effects into marriage.
+Accordingly, the estimated effect of unilateral divorce laws becomes much larger when we control for age at marriage, which is used as indicator for match quality.
+Moreover, we find that UDL particularly affects marital stability in the presence of children.